 Publishers such as Edition Peters or the Leipzig division of Ernst Klett are just as committed to this area as independent publishers and other medium-sized operations.
 All of them, with their diverse profiles and selected programmes, are defining the modern image of Leipzig as a book city.

 The city also hosts one of the literary year's highlights: the Leipzig Book Fair and the reading festival Leipzig liest (Leipzig reads) attract more than a quarter of a million visitors to the book city every year.

-The Gutenbergschule, the vocational school for the city of Leipzig, offers the opportunity to achieve university entrance qualifications with a focus on design.
+The Gutenbergschule (site only in german), the vocational school for the city of Leipzig, offers the opportunity to achieve university entrance qualifications with a focus on design.
 This is also where apprentices in the print and media sectors as well as booksellers lay the foundations for their professional future.

 The Institute for Communication and Media Studies at the University of Leipzig specialises in book studies and provides comprehensive information about the publishing industry.
 Here the medium of the printed book is explored and examined in the context of the entire media landscape.

-The Leipzig University of Applied Sciences (HTWK Leipzig) graduates, who hold a degree in book and media production, printing technology or book trade and publishing are highly qualified specialists for the printing and publishing industry.
+The Leipzig University of Applied Sciences (HTWK Leipzig, subpage only in german) graduates, who hold a degree in book and media production, printing technology or book trade and publishing are highly qualified specialists for the printing and publishing industry.

 At the Deutsches Literaturinstitut Leipzig, students can earn an academic degree as creative writers.
 Award-winning authors such as Clemens Meyer and Juli Zeh studied at this institute.